Uberi/University-Notes/PHIL145/PHIL145.md

 There are two assertions, both conclusions.
 Neither of the assertions support each other.

-> You will get lost of you walk around Toronto.
+> You will get lost if you walk around Toronto.
 It is the largest city in Canada.

 This is an argument, though not a very strong one.
-The premise that the city is large implies that it is more likely that one will get lost.
+The premise that the city is large implies the conclusion that it is more likely that one will get lost.

 To determine whether something is an argument, all three of the following must be true: